HHS/meshrdf/predicates.md

 {:.data-table}
 Predicate Name | Definition | Equivalent XML Data Element
 -------------- | ---------- | ---------------------------
+rdf:type | rdf:type is used to state that a resource is an instance of a class.
+For example, Ofloxacin (mesh:D015242) has an rdf:type of meshv:TopicalDescriptor. | N/A rdfs:label | rdfs:label is used to provide a human-readable version of a resource's name.
+For instance, the rdfs:label for mesh:D015242 is Ofloxacin. | <String>
-rdf:type | Explain Me | Where Do I Come From? rdfs:label | Explain Me | Where Do I Come From? skos:narrower | Explain Me | Where Do I Come From? dcterms:identifier | Explain Me | Where Do I Come From? meshv:abbreviation | Two-letter, uppercase abbreviation for a Qualifier term.
+skos:narrower | Explain Me | Where Do I Come From? dcterms:identifier | Explain Me | Where Do I Come From? meshv:abbreviation | Two-letter, uppercase abbreviation for a Qualifier term.
 QUI Q000235 example: GE |```<Abbreviation>```